How kids can earn a Blue Peter badge to bag free entry to 200+ attractions

 How do you get a Blue Peter badge?

-Kids aged six to 15 can tell Blue Peter about something they’ve created, such as a model or a cake, including a drawing or photos of it with their application.
+Kids aged five to 15 can tell Blue Peter about something they’ve created, such as a model or a cake, including a drawing or photos of it with their application.
 They should also include their full name and address, birthdate, which badge they’re applying for (see the different badges below), and why they deserve to have a badge.

 Alternatively, they can write an interesting letter to Blue Peter (at least 50 words) to earn a badge instead.
 It’s a great way of teaching your kids how hard work can pay off.
 Kids' letters need to be sent to the following address:

-Blue Peter, MediaCityUK, Salford, M50 2BH
+✉️ Blue Peter, MediaCityUK, Salford, M50 2BH

-Blue Peter says all children who write in will get a reply, and the majority of those will get a badge as well, but the application process can take as long as eight weeks.
-Apparently, current presenters Richie, Mwaksy and Adam open some of the letters themselves.
+Blue Peter says all children who write in will get a reply, and the majority of those will get a badge as well, but the application process can take as long as twelve weeks.
+Current presenters Joel Mahwinney, Abby Cook, and Shini Muthukrishnan (with help from Henry the dog) even open some of the letters themselves.
+What's more, children might get to see their post on the 'Big Badge Wall' each week when they tune into the show on CBBC (from 5pm on Fridays), or stream/catch-up via BBC iPlayer.

 How do you get into attractions for free?